queelius/jaf/SPECIFICATION.md

-# JAF (JSON Array Filter) - Specification v1.0
+# JAF (JSON Array Filter) - Specification v1.1

 ## Overview

 JAF is a simple, focused domain-specific language for filtering JSON arrays.
-It's designed to be **not Turing-complete** and focuses solely on filtering with predictable boolean results.
+It\'s designed to be **not Turing-complete** and focuses solely on filtering with predictable boolean results.

 ## Core Philosophy